ypanx/cinema-booking/README.md

 > Semi-inspired by a take-home assignment some time ago.

+Disclaimer: While the core business logic is traditionally written, the Streamlit UI app is mostly vibe-coded.

 ## Features

 1. **Cinema Configuration**: Set up a movie screening with customizable seating layouts.